LyunKi/lyunki-blog-source/source/_posts/daily-English.md

 n.[C] A `souvenir` is something which you buy or keep to remind you of a holiday, place, or event.
 v.
 If an idea, feeling, or attitude `permiates` a systme or permiate society, it affects every part of it or is present thorough it. n.[VAR] `Syrup` is a sweet liquid made by cooking sugar with water, sometimes with fruit juice as well.

+## 2022/10/12

+n.[VAR] Your `personality` is your whole character and nature. n.[VAR] An actor's or performer's `costume` is the set of clothes they wear while they are performing. adj.
+A `chivalrous` man is polite, kind, and unselfish, especially towards women.
+v.
+If you `immerse` yourself in something that you are doing, you become completely involved in it. adj.
+If two or more things are `alike`, they are similar in some way.